Layers of the Atmosphere.

 • Respiration: All living organisms release CO2 back into the atmosphere by breaking down glucose for energy in a process called respiration.

-• Decomposition: When organisms die, decomposers like bacteria and fungi break down their bodies, releasing carbon back into the atmosphere or into the soil as organic matter.
+• Decomposition: When organisms die, decomposers like bacteria and fungi break down their bodies, releasing carbon into the atmosphere or the soil as organic matter.

-• Ocean Uptake and Release: The ocean absorbs a significant amount of CO2 from the atmosphere.
-This CO2 can be used by marine plants for photosynthesis or can dissolve in seawater.
+• Ocean Uptake and Release: The ocean absorbs significant CO2 from the atmosphere.
+This CO2 can be used by marine plants for photosynthesis or dissolved in seawater.
 The ocean can also release CO2 back into the atmosphere.

 (Retrieved from https://toolkit.climate.gov/topics/ecosystem-vulnerability/carbon-balance)